-Issue number Description Workaround wi00822560 Disable member ports before deleting an MLT. wi01169208 Users may experience unexpected behavior if they disable STP on one end of an MLT with LACP enabled. wi01196289 Users may experience errors when downgrading SMLT ports.
+Issue number Description Workaround wi00822560 Disable member ports before deleting an MLT. - wi01169208 Users may experience unexpected behavior if they disable STP on one end of an MLT with LACP enabled. - wi01196289 Users may experience errors when downgrading SMLT ports. - wi01221622 After you disable and enable Interswitch Trunking (IST), and disable and enable the IPv6 VLAN interface, you are not able to see the peer Routed Split MultiLink Trunking (RSMLT) information.